 The Sonos One SL is supposedly identical to the Sonos One but without the built-in microphones and voice assistant support.
 So if you want something a little simpler, there's scope for a saving with the One SL.

-Like the majority of Sonos's wireless speakers, the Play:3 is another cracking performer and is now available with a tidy saving.
+Like the majority of Sonos's wireless speakers, the Play:3 is another cracking performer and if you can find one, then you should get a good price.
+Again, maybe a refurbished or, as Amazon calls it, renewed model.
 No touch-sensitive controls or voice assistants, but all the control and streaming functionality of the Sonos family is there.
 Naturally you get a lift in performance over the Play:1 too.

 Sonos IKEA Symfonisk bookshelf speaker